A note on spherical functors: Preliminaries

-\begin{dfn} Let $F:\cA\ra\cB$ be an exact functor between triangulated categories with left adjoint $L$ and right adjoint $R$.
-With the running conventions, we define the \emph{twist} $T$ and \emph{cotwist} $C$ of $F$ by the following exact triangles:
+\begin{dfn} Let $F=\Phi_\cP:\cD(X)\to\cD(Y)$ be a Fourier--Mukai functor between the derived categories of two smooth projective varieties $X$ and $Y$ with left adjoint $L=\Phi_{\cP_L}$ and right adjoint $R=\Phi_{\cP_R}$.
+Using the units and counits above, we can define the \emph{twist} $T=\Phi_\cT$ and \emph{cotwist} $C=\Phi_\cC$ of $F$ by the following exact triangles: